 At the top of our checklist is the cleaning up of debris.
 Leaves, branches, and various other types of debris tend to accumulate in our yards.
 So, the first step in any well-rounded spring cleanup process is to address the debris.
 Rake or otherwise gather the debris together and dispose of it in a compost bin, haul it away to a recycling center, or have a landscaper do the dirty work for you!

 An obvious task to perform during a spring cleanup is mowing.
 Once the debris has been cleared from the lawn areas, mow your yard to your desired length or somewhat shorter if you plan to aerate and dethatch.
 Either bag and dispose of the grass clippings or mulch/compost them back into the yard.
 After the mowing is complete, it is a great idea to redefine the edges of the lawn as well.
 This will give your lawn an overall healthier look.

 During the colder months of the year, garden and flower beds can go neglected.
 Garden beds collect a lot of debris and undesirable plants (weeds).
 Because of this, beds can become ill-defined and overrun.
 The next step of a spring cleanup would be to remove any unwanted growth, dispose of it, and reshape/re-edge the beds.
 This will give your landscape a well-manicured look.

 Aerating and Dethatching

 During the winter months, your lawn can become compacted, which hinders the growth and health of your lawn.
-Aerating not only helps to relieve this compaction but it also helps to remove excess thatch within your lawn and further allows air, moisture, and other necessary nutrients to deeply penetrate the roots of your lawn.
-For more information about the benefits of aeration and dethatching, click here.
-If you’re unsure what thatch is, then click here.
+Aerating helps to relieve this compaction and dethatching helps to remove excess thatch within your lawn and further allows air, moisture, and other necessary nutrients to deeply penetrate the roots of your lawn.

 Trimming and Pruning